DAlexis/wideusb/README.md

 Nearest roadmap
 =====
+- Bugs
+    - [X] Monitor does not work with new front/back interface
 - Networking
     - [ ] Retransmitting to another network devices
     - [ ] Internal transmission without network